MayaFlux/MayaFlux/docs/Tutorials/SculptingData.md

 A **Buffer** is a temporal accumulator—a space where data gathers until it's ready to be released, then it resets and gathers again.

 Buffers don't store your entire file.
 They store chunks.
-At your project's sample rate (48 kHz), a typical buffer might hold 512 or 4096 samples—a handful of milliseconds of audio.
+At your project's sample rate (48 kHz), a typical buffer might hold 512 or 4096 samples: a handful of milliseconds of audio.

 Here's why this matters:

 Your audio interface (speakers, headphones) has a fixed callback rate.
+It says:
-It says: "Give me 512 samples of audio, and do it every 10 milliseconds.
+"Give me 512 samples of audio, and do it every 10 milliseconds.
 Repeat forever until playback stops."

 Buffers are the industry standard method to meet this demand.